Q: Who is the AKBBA/CSHK?

 Q: Are there any other benefits to becoming a member?

-A: Besides the opportunity for your black belt rank to be certified by an internationally recognized sanctioning body, you’ll have access to the pioneers of the martial arts not only in Texas, but across the country.
-You will be able to participate in Association sanctioned competitions, clinics, and seminars at discount prices.
+A: Besides the opportunity for your black belt rank to be certified by an internationally recognized sanctioning body, you’ll have access to the pioneers of the martial arts.
+You will be able to participate in Association sanctioned competitions and seminars.
+Affiliates will have access to blogs and videos from masters and grand-masters.

-As a member in good standing of the AKBBA/CSHK you will receive advice from experienced masters and grandmasters in technical and business areas.
-You will be able to wear the gold, red, white and blue shield on your uniform and you can proudly display the symbol giving you added credibility in the community of martial artists.
-We welcome your participation in this historic (five decade old) Association.
+As a member in good standing of the AKBBA/CSHK you will be able to proudly wear the gold, red, white and blue shield on your uniform giving you added credibility in the community of martial artists.